Have the Platform.SH CLI installed and authenticated in the web container.

 - Knowledge on using the project web interface or Platform.sh CLI

 Using the Platform.sh CLI directly from the web (application) container can be required to automate certain tasks, like renewing the SSL certificate or triggering a snapshot based on a cron schedule.

 Due to the non-interactive deployment flow, using a regular username and password authentication is not possible.
 We will use token-based authentication to have the CLI installed and configured on each deployment.

-Log into the accounts page and navigate to
+Log in and navigate to

-CLI_automated is one example).
+CLI automated is one example).
+Click on

 Once the API token is added as an environment variable in the project, it will be automatically detected and used by the CLI tool.
 After the installation is done, you should see the

 Open the project web interface and navigate to the environment in which you want to use the CLI, then click on

 env:PLATFORMSH_CLI_TOKENand set its value to the previously created token.

 If you have the CLI tool installed and configured, you can add the variable from the command line: